How to Contact Us:

 any reason, even

-those that have been rescued.
+those who have been rescued.

 Please understand, we are not veterinarians.
 If you contact us regarding a medical situation regarding your pet duck